Language Scent: Exploring Cross-Language Information Navigation: Discussion

-\paragraph{\textbf{Multilingual Information as Safeguard}} In this view, the baseline language scent is {medium} and users treat information in another language as a way to cross-reference and verify information.
-Although users also adopt a primary search language in this case, they are more willing to switch languages {than in the multilingual-information-as-fallback case}.
-When the accuracy or impartiality of information is especially important, participants {with} this mental model would \pqt{check if the languages agree and if [they] missed any perspectives}{P16}.
+\paragraph{\textbf{Multilingual Information as Safeguard}} In this view, the prior expectation of multilingual information is moderate and users treat information in another language as a way to cross-reference and verify information.
+Although users also adopt a primary search language in this case, they are more willing to switch languages {than in the ''fallback'' case}.
+When the accuracy or impartiality of information is especially important, participants {with} this view would \pqt{check if the languages agree and if [they] missed any perspectives}{P16}.
 Otherwise, for easier tasks (e.g., transactional queries) or when they care less, they tend to remain in their primary language, mainly guided by their information scent.
-10 out of 16 participants displayed this mental model (P3, P4, P5, P6, P7, P10, P12, P13, P14, P15), with three of them (P5, P6, P12) shifting towards the multilingual-information-as- complementary-resource model after interacting with \sys{}.
+10 out of 16 participants displayed this \rev{view} (P3, P4, P5, P6, P7, P10, P12, P13, P14, P15), with three of them (P5, P6, P12) shifting towards the ``complementary resource'' model after interacting with \sys{}.

-\paragraph{\textbf{Multilingual Information as {Complementary Resource}}} In this view, the baseline language scent is {high} and users treat information in different languages as complementary resources that jointly form a complete understanding.
-Participants with this mental model switched languages freely and frequently, treating both languages as (mostly) equally valuable resources.
-Their information seeking drew on both language scent and information scent, with language scent playing an active and central role rather than remaining secondary.
-7 out of 16 participants displayed this mental model (P1, P5, P6, P8, P9, P12, P16), with four them adopting this view after using \sys{}.
+\paragraph{\textbf{Multilingual Information as {Complementary Resource}}} In this view, the prior expectation of multilingual information is high and users treat information in different languages as complementary resources that jointly form a complete understanding.
+Participants with this view switched languages freely and frequently, treating both languages as similarly valuable resources.
+7 out of 16 participants displayed this \rev{view} (P1, P5, P6, P8, P9, P12, P16), with four \rev{of} them adopting this view after using \sys{}.